BenNeise/bennneise.github.io/_posts/2010-05-06-datastore-alerts-via-twitter.markdown

 ---

-With thin provisioning currently being implemented in our environment, and plans to expand the use of Linked Clones, itÔÇÖs become apparent that weÔÇÖre going to have to start paying close attention to our datastores.
+With thin provisioning currently being implemented in our environment, and plans to expand the use of Linked Clones, it's become apparent that we're going to have to start paying close attention to our datastores.

 [Eric Gray](http://www.vcritical.com/about/)ÔÇÿs done some great stuff with using [VMware vCenter alarms with PowerShell to automatically migrate machines](http://www.vcritical.com/2009/10/powershell-prevents-datastore-emergencies/).
-And Carter ShanklinÔÇÖs got a [great description of a different method](http://blogs.vmware.com/vipowershell/2009/09/how-to-run-powercli-scripts-from-vcenter-alarms.html), but I was after something which didnÔÇÖt involve making any modifications to the vCenter server.
-Not everyone here is familiar with the PowerShell /PowerCLI, and I didnÔÇÖt want to put something in place which would require this knowledge to support (or more likely, require me to be dragged off whatever IÔÇÖm doing to take a look!).
+And Carter Shanklin's got a [great description of a different method](http://blogs.vmware.com/vipowershell/2009/09/how-to-run-powercli-scripts-from-vcenter-alarms.html), but I was after something which didn't involve making any modifications to the vCenter server.
+Not everyone here is familiar with the PowerShell /PowerCLI, and I didn't want to put something in place which would require this knowledge to support (or more likely, require me to be dragged off whatever I'm doing to take a look!).

 I decided to use a scheduled task, running from the reporting server (which already runs the scheduled tasks for the maintenance and reporting scripts).
 This would periodically check the datastores, and tweet if they exceeded a certain threshold.
 The team supporting the servers can easily set up their phones for Twitter alerts from the specific user